Some of the links on this site are affiliate links. Read our full disclaimer here.

-The second way to make money with farmland is by selling the farm for a profit.
-Let's say you bought farmland for $100,000 and then 10 years later it was worth $150,000.
-If you sold it, you would have a $50,000 capital gain from owning the land.
-As the old saying goes, they aren't making any more land.
+Like a stock, you can also make money with farmland by selling the farm for a profit.
+For example, suppose you bought farmland for $100,000; ten years later, it was worth $150,000.
+So, if you sold it, you would have a $50,000 capital gain from owning the land.
+But, as the old saying goes, they aren't making any more land.
 So, it tends to go up in value over time.

 How To Invest In Farmland

-How you invest in farmland will largely come down to your status as an investor.
+How you invest in farmland will primarily come down to your status as an investor.

-The SEC has set rules about who can and cannot invest in certain investments out there.
-They have a specific status called accredited investor which means a wider array of investments are available to you.
-In order to be an accredited investor, you have to meet certain income, net worth or licensing requirements.
+The SEC has rules about who can and cannot invest in certain investments.
+In addition, they have a specific status called accredited investor, meaning a more comprehensive array of assets is available.
+To be an accredited investor, you must meet certain income, net worth, or licensing requirements.

 Governing bodies like the SEC regulate public investments such as stocks.
-This is resource intensive, and as a result the SEC cannot possibly regulate all investments out there.
+This is resource intensive, so the SEC can only restrict some investments.
 That is why some investments are limited to accredited investors only.
 They view this group as financially stable enough to take on higher risks.
 It is also expected that this type of investor performs their own research and due diligence.

-Unfortunately, many farmland investments out there require you to be an accredited investor.
-First of all, let's define the requirements so you can determine if you are accredited.
+Unfortunately, many farmland investments require you to be an accredited investor.
+So, first of all, let's define the requirements so you can determine if you are accredited.